juanjoDiaz/serverless-plugin-warmup/README.md

 ```

 If setting `prewarm` to `true`, the deployment user used by the AWS CLI and the Serverless framework also needs permissions to invoke the warmer.

-### Netowrking

-The WarmUp function use normal calls to the AWS SDK in order to keep your lambdas warm.
-If you set up at the provider level or the warmer confir level that the wamer function should be deployed into into a VPC subnet you need to keep in mind a couple of things:

-* If the subnet is public, access to the AWS API should be allowed by [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html).
-* If the subnet is private, a [Network Address Translation (NAT) gateway](http://docs.aws.amazon.com/lambda/latest/dg/vpc.html) is needed so the warmers can connect to the AWS API.
-* In either case, the security group and the network ACLs need to allow access from the warmer to the AWS API.

-Since the AWS SDK doesn't provide any timeout by default, this plugin uses a default connection timeout of 1 second.
-This is to avoid the issue of a lambda constantly timing out and consuming all its allowed duration simply because it can't connect to the AWS API.

-### Lifecycle hooks

-WarmUp plugin uses 3 lifecycles hooks:

-* `warmup:addWamers:addWamers`: This is where the warmers are added to the service.
-It runs `after:package:initialize`.
-* `warmup:cleanupTempDir:cleanup`: This is where the warmers' temp folders are removed.
-It runs `after:package:createDeploymentArtifacts`.
-* `warmup:prewarm:start`: This is where the warmers are invoked.
-It runs `after:deploy:deploy` or when running the command `serverless warmup prewarm`.
-* `warmup:prewarm:end`: This is after the warmers are invoked.

 ## On the function side